doc-ai/net-runner-ios/Pods/TensorIO/README.md

 *file*

-The *file* field is a string value that contains the name of your TF Lite model file.
-It is the file with the *.tflite* extension that resides at the top level of your model bundle folder.
+The *file* field is a string value that contains the name of your model file.
+For TF Lite models it is the file with the *.tflite* extension that resides at the top level of your model bundle folder.
+For TensorFlow models it is the directory produced by [Estimator.export_saved_model](https://www.tensorflow.org/api_docs/python/tf/estimator/Estimator#export_saved_model) or by [tf.saved_model.simple_save](https://www.tensorflow.org/guide/saved_model#simple_save) and which contains the saved_model.pb file and a variables directory.
+This folder must reside at the top level of your model bundle.

+This field is required.

+*backend*

+TensorIO supports multiple machine learning libraries, or backends.
+The *backend* field is a string that identifies which backend to use for this model.
+TensorFlow and TF Lite are currently supported, and this field should indicate which one to use, either of:

+- tflite
+- tensorflow

 This field is required.

 *quantized*